CesiumGS/3d-tiles/README.md

 ![](figures/grid.png)

-Since a tile's `contents` property does not need to be defined, empty non-leaf tiles (tiles with a bounding volume, but no content) can be used to accelerate non-uniform grids with hierarchical culling, essentially creating an quadtree or octree without HLOD.
+Since a tile's `contents` property does not need to be defined, empty non-leaf tiles (tiles with a bounding volume, but no content) can be used to accelerate non-uniform grids with hierarchical culling, essentially creating a quadtree or octree without hierarchical levels of detail (HLOD).

 <a name="tileFormats" />
 ## Tile Formats

-Each tile's `contents.url` property points to a tile that is one of the following formats (see the [Status section](#status) for planned formats).
+Each tile's `contents.url` property points to a tile that is one of the following formats; see the [Status section](#status) for planned formats.

 * [Batched 3D Model](b3dm/README.md) (b3dm) - 3D cities
 * [Point Cloud](pnts/README.md) (pnts) - point clouds

 A tileset can contain any combination of tile formats.
-3D Tiles may also support different formats in the same tile, see the [roadmap Q&A](#How-do-3D-Tiles-support-heterogeneous-datasets).
+3D Tiles may also support different formats in the same tile; see the [roadmap Q&A](#How-do-3D-Tiles-support-heterogeneous-datasets).

 <a name="qa" />
 ## Roadmap Q&A